hoangduytran/blender-manual/manual/modeling/geometry_nodes/utilities/rotation/rotate_rotation.rst

    :align: right
    :alt: Rotate Euler node.

-The *Rotate Rotate Rotation* node applies an additional rotation amount to a rotation value.
+The *Rotate Rotation* node applies an additional rotation to a given one.

-To rotate a :term:`Euler Rotation`, first use the :doc:`/modeling/geometry_nodes/utilities/rotation/euler_to_rotation`
+To rotate an :term:`Euler Rotation`, first use the :doc:`/modeling/geometry_nodes/utilities/rotation/euler_to_rotation`.

 Inputs
 ======

 Rotation
-   The rotation to rotate.
+   The starting rotation.

 Rotate By
-   Specifies how much a rotation is rotated.
+   The additional rotation.

 Properties
 ==========

 Space
-   Base orientation for the rotation.

-   :Global: Rotate a rotation in :term:`Global Space`.
+   :Global: Rotate in :term:`Global Space`.
-   :Local: Rotate a rotation in :term:`Local Space`.
+   :Local: Rotate in :term:`Local Space`.

 Outputs
 =======

 Rotation
-   The rotated rotation.
+   The resulting rotation.